Melicoccus bijugatus: Fruit

 The fruit is a round drupe, approximately 2–4 cm in diameter, with a thin, brittle, green peel.
 The bulk of the fruit is made up of the one (or, rarely, two) whitish seeds, which are surrounded by an edible, orange, juicy, gelatinous pulp.
 There are efforts in Puerto Rico and Florida to produce cultivars with a more favourable flesh-to-seed ratio.

 When ripe, the fruits have a sweet-tart or lime-like flavor.
 The seed, being slippery, is a potential choking hazard to small children.

 Use

-The main use of the mamoncillo is its sweet fruits, which are consumed fresh or canned, and can also be used in the preparation of soft drinks and alcoholic beverages.
+The main use of the limoncello is its sweet fruits, which are consumed fresh or canned, and can also be used in the preparation of soft drinks and alcoholic beverages.
 It can produce a strong yellow dye, although it is rarely used for this purpose.

+The seed is a source of the soapberry toxin hypoglycin A, which is also sometimes detectable in the fruit.
+Hypoglycin levels in the fruit may vary with ripeness, as occurs for ackee fruit.

-The pit is also edible.
-When roasted, it resembles cashew nuts.
-The indigenous peoples of the Orinoco river consume them as a substitute for cassava, and in Nicaragua, they are ground and made into horchata.
+The roasted seeds are claimed to be edible; the roasted seed kernels, together with the bark or leaves, are used to produce a traditional remedy for dysentery and bowel disorders.
+When roasted, the pit resembles chestnuts.
+The indigenous peoples of the Orinoco river consume them as a substitute for cassava, and in Nicaragua, the seeds are ground and made into horchata for use as a traditional antidiarrheal.

 The wood of the tree is pale, dense and moderately heavy with a fine grain, and is used for construction, carpentry, and fine cabinetmaking.
 However, it is not particularly durable, so its use is limited to indoors.
 The species is also commonly planted along roadsides as an ornamental tree.